SB-5984

 Plain Language

-Operators must publicly disclose the details of their crisis detection and response protocols on their website and within any mobile or web-based application through which the AI companion is offered.
-The disclosure must include the specific safeguards used to detect and respond to suicidal ideation and self-harm, as well as the number of crisis referral notifications issued to users in the preceding calendar year.
-This combines a protocol publication obligation with an annual crisis referral metric disclosure, both in a publicly accessible location — not filed with a regulator, but posted for users and the public to review.
+Operators must publicly disclose on their website and within any mobile or web-based application through which the chatbot is available the full details of their crisis detection and response protocols — including the specific safeguards used to detect and respond to suicidal ideation or self-harm, and the number of crisis referral notifications issued to users in the preceding calendar year.
+Unlike CA SB 243, which separates the website publication obligation from the annual reporting obligation to a state agency, this provision combines both public protocol disclosure and annual crisis referral count disclosure in a single public-facing publication requirement — there is no submission to a state regulatory body.

 Statutory Text